normalize/normalize.github.io/api/nlz.md

 When running `nlz-build(1)` or `nlz-manifest(1)`,
 a `normalize-manifest.json` file is created.
-You can use this to inspect all the files in the build as well as its dependency tree.
-`nlz(1)` uses this file in other commands, such as `nlz-dependencies(1)`, to help inspect the files and the dependency tree.
 Be sure to add this file to your `.gitignore`!
+This JSON file is used for various purposes:

+- You can use this to inspect all the files in the build as well as its dependency tree. `nlz(1)` uses this file in other commands, such as `nlz-dependencies(1)`, to help inspect the files and the dependency tree.
+- You may use this file to create your own SPDY push server or middleware.

-### nlz build
+### nlz build, nlz watch

 This is the primary build command.
-You may think of it as [browserify](http://browserify.org)'s build command, but multiple entry points are supported, as well as CSS and (eventually) HTML files.
+You may think of it as [browserify](http://browserify.org)'s build command, but multiple entry points are supported, as well as CSS and HTML files.

 Most of these parameters and options can be set via `.nlzrc`, allowing developers to simply run `nlz build --watch`.